rlpacheco/abseff/README.md

 *Explanation*:

 This example is calculating absolute effects on base 1000 for a relative risk of 0.83 (95% CI of 0.63 to 1.03) considering a control risk of 50/130.
-The antecipated risk with intervention of 319 (242 to 396) per 1000 patients.
+The antecipated risk with intervention is 319 (242 to 396) per 1000 patients.

 *Example (2)*: